rstacruz/til-2013/_posts/2015-03-03-easy-color-computations.md

 $ stylus -i
 ```

 Stylus CLI is faster than Sass and has shorter syntax for color computations.
-Here's lighten:
+Here's *lighten* and *hue shift*:

 ```
 > #aaa + 10%
 => #b2b2b2
 ```

-Hue shift:

 ```
 > #ff0 - 10deg
 => #ffd500
 ```

-Or if you really want a one-liner:
+### One-liner version
+Not quite as elegant, but it can be useful.

 ```sh
 echo "*{a: #ff0 - 10deg}" | stylus -p